mweel1/usa_high_level/use-cases/ai-assistant.md

 # Parking

 "Hi Honey", please pay for parking.
 Where the AI device would call the parking business API for the parking structure to buy a parking ticket with the selected e-check or card.

+# Emergency Services

+- All AI voice assistance would have to authenticate with federal emergency dispatch services.